Welcome to the Library

-The Library is a fully automated, quiet, spacious, and attractive modern research facility housed in a new building, the Earl E. & Dorothy J. Dellinger Learning Resources Center, with approximately 15,000 square feet, nearly doubling the size of previous space.
+The Library is a fully automated, quiet, spacious, and attractive modern research facility housed in the Earl E. & Dorothy J. Dellinger Learning Resources Center with approximately 15,000 square feet.

 Public and student access computers are located conveniently near the Circulation Desk while wireless laptop computers are available for use within the library area.
 We now have a fully equipped instructional computer lab.
 All computers are networked with access to the Internet; to the LINC online catalog, which indexes print book, electronic book, and print and non-print journal collections to locally provided databases; to the Virtual Library of Virginia (VIVA) databases provided as shared collections with the VCCS and to other college libraries in the VCCS and Virginia.
-The online catalog also gives access to the Learning Assistance Center and Distance and Distributed Learning Services resources.
-Blackboard, the Student System and Student Email can be accessed on the library’s public computers.
-Wireless access for personal laptops is provided throughout the library as well as the Ratliff Commons seating and study area outside the library entrance.
+The online catalog also gives access to the Learning Assistance Center and Distance and Distance Learning & Instructional Technology resources.
+Canvas, the Student System and Student Email can be accessed on the library’s public computers.
+Wireless access for personal laptops/devices is provided throughout the library as well as the Ratliff Commons seating and study area outside the library entrance.